Receive a letter inviting you to continue your studies at John Jay College as a baccalaureate degree student.

 CUNY or with any passing grade at a CUNY college.

 Earn a C or better in a 3-credit college level English course

 Remember: If you earn your associate degree, you are considered fully skills certified!

 6. PROOF OF IMMUNIZATION:

 Ensure that your MMR and meningitis immunizations are on file at your community college.
 If they are, then we can confirm them at John Jay, using CUNYFirst.

 Come to your registration appointment ready and informed.

 Log in to CUNYfirst to update your profile.
 You will have to

 change your college to John Jay College.

-- Group academic advisement sessions at John Jay are required for CJA students prior to enrolling in classes.
+Academic advisement at John Jay is required for CJA students before enrolling in classes.
 Be on the lookout and once your credits are posted, you will receive an invitation to set up an advisement appointment to register for classes.